tstillwell/planet-distance-visualizer/README.md

 # Planetary distance visualizer

-A scale model of our solar system built for the browser with javascript (and Three.js)
+A scale model of our solar system built for the browser with javascript.

 Visualizes the scale of interplanetary space using idealized (not realistic) orbits for each of the